ArthurGareginyan/anarcho-notepad/README.md

 # Anarcho Notepad

-**Free Premium WorPress Theme**
+**Free WordPress Theme**

-Inspired by the idea of anarchy, I designed this free premium WordPress theme for your personal blogs and diaries.
+Inspired by the idea of anarchy, we designed this free WordPress theme for your personal blogs and diaries.
 This theme is perfect for writers and artists.
-"Anarcho Notepad" can be easily customised and already translated to different languages.
-It utilises latest HTML-5, CSS-3, PHP and WordPress native functions for creating the awesomeness that looks good on every browser.
-I’m constantly adding new features to this theme to allow you to personalise it to your own needs.
-If you want a new feature or just want to be able to change something just ask me and I would be happy to add it.
-I'm glad to present you the most anarchist WP-theme Of All!
+"Anarcho Notepad" can be easily customized and already translated to different languages.
+It utilizes latest HTML-5, CSS-3, PHP and WordPress native functions for creating the awesomeness that looks good on every browser.
+We are constantly adding new features to this theme to allow you to personalize it to your own needs.
+If you want a new feature or just want to be able to change something just ask us and we would be happy to add it.
+We are glad to present you the Most Anarchist WP-Theme Of All!
 Enjoy!

 [![screenshot](https://github.com/ArthurGareginyan/anarcho-notepad/blob/master/screenshot.png)]()